There’s no such thing as the ultimate textile softener (or is there?)

 Parameter 3.
 Production process

 Apart from trends and fabric type, the way you produce your textiles is of great importance.
 There are softeners that are specifically developed for continuous and discontinuous processes and there are sprayable types.
-Everything has an impact, from temperature, pH conditions, applied sheer and water hardness to the way the machines are cleaned.
+Everything has an impact, from temperature, pH conditions, applied sheer and water hardness to the way you clean the machines.

 Let’s have a look at the main differences per production process: